IamZYP/learngit/readme.txt

 Git is a distributed version control system.
-Git is a vary free software distributed under the GPL.
+Git is a aaaa aaa aa vary free software distributed under the GPL.
 I am Zhengyepan132.
 add some text